 Your primary concern is keeping up with maintenance on your fire protection system.
 That means having it tested and inspected at least annually (and more if your industry regulations or insurance company requires it).

 This testing ensures that all of the pieces are in working order and that your fire extinguishers are charged, for example.
 It gets you ready for the fire marshal and gives you the peace of mind that when something goes wrong, your system will do exactly what you put it in place to do.
-Which also means that damage is kept to a minimum and your downtime is as short as possible.
+This also means that damage is kept to a minimum and your downtime is as short as possible.

 3. Matching Your System to Your Situation.